Mugabe: Liberation hero turned despot

 Aimed largely at placating angry war veterans who threatened to destabilise his rule, the land reform policy wrecked the crucial agricultural sector, caused foreign investors to flee and helped plunge the country into economic misery.

-At the same time, critics say, Mugabe clung to power through increased repression of human rights and by rigging elections.
+At the same time, critics say, Mugabe clung to power through human rights abuses and by rigging elections.

 'A reptilian quality'